joaks1/PyMsBayes/doc/source/tutorials/configuration.rst

         model of nucleotide substitution :cite:`HKY` for this alignment.
         NOTE: This is the transition/transversion *rate* ratio, not the "count" ratio.
 I.e., Kappa = 1 is equal to the Jukes-Cantor model.
+    Column 8---The length of the alignment
+        The number of columns in the alignment specified in Column 12.
+    Columns 9, 10, and 11---Base frequencies
+        Equilibrium frequencies of nucleotide bases A, C, and G, respectively.
+        The frequency of T is simply 1 minus the sum of these three columns.
+    Column 12---Path to sequence alignment
+        The path to the fasta-formatted file containing the aligned sequences.
+        The first sequences in the file should correspond to Column 5, and the last sequences in the file should correspond to Column 6.
+        If only the name of the file is given (as in the :ref:`example configuration file<sample_config>` above), the file must be in the same directory ("folder") as the configuration file.
+        The paths can be relative (e.g.,
+        ``../alignments/species-1-locus-1.fasta``).